kdeldycke/awesome-engineering-team-management/readme.md

 Reviews and performance evaluations are the tool of the trade to unlock promotions.
 As a manager, your going to write and instrument them for your team members to get the raise they deserve.
 And getting through them as any other employee to advance your career.

-- [Get your work recognized: write a brag document](https://jvns.ca/blog/brag-documents/) - There's this idea that, if you do great work at your job, people will (or should\!) automatically recognize that work and reward you for it with promotions / increased pay.
+- [Get your work recognized: write a brag document](https://jvns.ca/blog/brag-documents/) - There's this idea that, if you do great work at your job, people will (or should!) automatically recognize that work and reward you for it with promotions / increased pay.
 In practice, it's often more complicated than that.

 - [Incentive Pay Considered Harmful](https://www.joelonsoftware.com/2000/04/03/incentive-pay-considered-harmful/) - “Incentives (or bribes) simply can't work in the workplace. (…) Most software managers have no choice but to go along with performance review systems that are already in place.
 If you're in this position, the only way to prevent teamicide is to simply give everyone on your team a gushing review”.